MrDrMcCoy/totpgen/README.md

 # TOTP code generator

-This tool accepts a single TOTP seed as an argument and prints the current code to stout.
+This tool accepts a single TOTP seed as an argument and prints the current code to stdout.

 ## Usage: